-If a listed SPAC fails to complete a qualifying acquisition within the permitted time set out in Section 1022, subject to applicable laws, it must complete a liquidation distribution within 30 calendar days after the end of such permitted time, pursuant to which the escrowed funds must be distributed to the holders of shares (other than founding securityholders in respect of their founding securities) on a pro rata basis, and in accordance with Section 1032.
+If a listed SPAC fails to complete a qualifying acquisition within the permitted time set out in Section 1022, subject to applicable laws, it must complete a liquidation distribution within 30 calendar days after the end of such permitted time, pursuant to which the escrowed funds must be distributed to the holders of securities on a pro rata basis, and in accordance with Section 1032.

-In accordance with Section 1004, the founding securityholders may not participate in any liquidation (or redemption) distribution with respect to any of their founding securities.
-In addition, in accordance with Section 1013, all deferred underwriter commissions held in escrow will be part of the liquidation (or redemption) distribution.
-A liquidation (or redemption) distribution therefore includes the minimum of 90% of the gross proceeds raised in the IPO, as required under Section 1010 and 50% of the underwriters' commissions as described in this Section.
-Any interest or other proceeds earned through permitted investments that remains in escrow shall also be part of the liquidation (or redemption) distribution.
+In accordance with Section 1004, the founding securityholders may not participate in any liquidation distribution with respect to any of their founding securities.
+In addition, in accordance with Section 1013, all deferred underwriter commissions held in escrow will be part of the liquidation distribution.
+A liquidation distribution therefore includes the minimum of 90% of the gross proceeds raised in the IPO, as required under Section 1010 and 50% of the underwriters' commissions as described in this Section.
+Any interest earned through permitted investments that remains in escrow shall also be part of the liquidation distribution.
 The amount distributed on a liquidation distribution shall however be net of any applicable taxes and direct expenses related to the liquidation distribution.